rshipp/misc-bash/README.md

 #s
-Run apps like kate, dolphin, etc that make a lot of noise and do not detatch from the shell with: 's someprogram --options'
+Run apps like kate, dolphin, etc that make a lot of noise and do not detatch from the shell with: `s someprogram --options`

 #writelog
 A 2-second script that makes it a little easier to see what files a process opens and/or writes to.
-Requires 'strace'.
+Requires `strace`.